aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/headerfootercollection/_index.md

 Adds a node to the end of the collection.

- **Remarks:**

-The node is inserted as a child into the node object from which the collection was created.

- **Remarks:**

-If the node being inserted was created from another document, you should use **M:Aspose.Words.DocumentBase.ImportNode(Aspose.Words.Node,System.Boolean,Aspose.Words.ImportFormatMode)** to import the node to the current document.
-The imported node can then be inserted into the current document.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |